ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

-Adding permissions to our Lambda function requires that we open **IAM**.
-Let's choose roles and then search for all roles that contain **project** in their name.
+Adding permissions to our Lambda function requires that we do so using **IAM**.
+Let's open the service and choose roles and then search for all roles that contain **project** in their name.

 We should see a role for each of the Lambda functions we have created thus far.